-- Provide a variety of affordable housing options for the senior population that contribute to the Township's Third Round Affordable Housing Obligation. - Improve the utilization of the land, which can be redeveloped into uses beneficial for the community while taking into consideration the historical significance of the properties. - Preserve and enhance the historical character of the Township. - Maintain the rural pattern of development in the Township. - Facilitate redevelopment that addresses and protects the environmental constraints and characteristics, particularly as they relate to stormwater runoff, of the individual site as well as the Township as a whole. - Minimize the impact of the proposed development on the natural environment. - Encourage the pursuit of LEED or the following of LEED Goals or other sustainability best practices that meet or exceed current energy codes such as Commercial Property Assessed Clean Energy (CPACE). - Mitigate the impact of any additional traffic generated by the new development. - Preserve and restore the historic Glen Alpin mansion. - Provide a public walking trail that connects the Redevelopment Area to the Morristown National Historical Park.
+- Provide a variety of affordable housing options for the senior population that contribute to the Township's Third Round Affordable Housing Obligation. - Improve the utilization of the land, which can be redeveloped into uses beneficial for the community while taking into consideration the historical significance of the properties. - Preserve and enhance the historical character of the Township. - Maintain the rural pattern of development in the Township. - Facilitate redevelopment that addresses and protects the environmental constraints and characteristics, particularly as they relate to stormwater runoff, of the individual site as well as the Township as a whole. - Minimize the impact of the proposed development on the natural environment. - Encourage the pursuit of LEED or the following of LEED Goals or other sustainability best practices that meet or exceed current energy codes such as Commercial Property Assessed Clean Energy (CPACE). - Mitigate the impact of any additional traffic generated by the new development. - Preserve and restore the historic Glen Alpin mansion and its gardens. - Provide a public walking trail that connects the Redevelopment Area to the Morristown National Historical Park and the "Eggert Property" (Block 27 Lot 3.01).